opis/database/4.x/connections.md

 layout: project
 version: 4.x
 title: Database connections
-description: Learn how to connect to a database
+description: Define and establish a connection to a database.
+ Learn how you can configure your connection settings
+keywords: connection, settings, DSN
 ---

 # Database connections